AdobeDocs/analytics-platform.en/help/data-mirror/aep.md

 ## Schema

-You need to create a model-based schema that models the data warehouse native table you want to mirror.
+You need to create a [model-based schema](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/schema/model-based){target="_blank"} that models the data warehouse native table you want to mirror.
 When you construct the model-based schema, ensure that the following requirements are met:

 * When prompted for the type of model-based schema, ensure you select the manual option.
 * Select the appropriate schema for the type of data.
 Note that Experience Platform Data Mirror is mostly used for time series data (for example, event data).